pbharde/weatherApp/README.md

 4. Start the server with this command:
    http-server

 5. Open your browser and go to the address http://localhost:8080 and you should see your local website.

+6. Please PREVIEW Google Tag Manager in the same browser where you are opening localhost.